spoken-shutter/salvadorasucena/archive/notes.md

 Sharding I find that the harder I work, the more luck I seem to have.
 API Gateway Security If you can dream it, you can do it.
 Do what you love and the money will follow.
 Backend
 Artificial Intelligence Algorithm Success is how high you bounce when you hit bottom.
 Difficult roads often lead to beautiful destinations.
 Success usually comes to those who are too busy to be looking for it.
 Load Balancing If you can dream it, you can do it.
 A/B Testing Testing Performance To be the best, you must be able to handle the worst.
-Serverless Backend
+Serverless Backend Success usually comes to those who are too busy to be looking for it.
+Zero Downtime Deployment Database I find that the harder I work, the more luck I seem to have.
+Success is how high you bounce when you hit bottom.
+Firewalls Server Response